masinde70/TheJourneyToDataScience/README.md

 That consists of vertices (also called nodes) and edges(also called arcs) with each edge directed from one node to another, such that following those directions will never form a closed loop
+- Introduces common vocabulary -steps and transitions between them which makes it easier to write understand
+- Allows to be explicit about the order of operations
+- Allows to show the order of operations doesn't matter